 The square is made of golden granite.
 In front of you there stands euphonious of name and princely of posture, the Hostal de Los Reyes Catolicos, founded by Isabel and Ferdinand as a hostel for pilgrims, and now perhaps the most beautiful hotel in Europe.

 Santiago cathedral is like nowhere else.
-At one end of its enormous block there rises a pyramidal tower of apparently Hindu genesis.
-In front of its great door two staircases rise so jauntily from the level of the square that they seem to be leading you to some blithe belvedere.
-And in the centre of the composition the twin west towers of the cathedral soar into the blue in a sensational flourish of Baroque, covered everywhere with balls, bells, stars, crosses, and weathercocks, speckled with green lichens and snapdragons in the crevices, and exuding a delightful air of cheerful satisfaction.
+At one end of its enormous block, there rises a pyramidal tower of apparently Hindu genesis.
+In front of its great door, two staircases rise so jauntily from the level of the square that they seem to be leading you to some blithe belvedere.
+And in the center of the composition the twin west towers of the cathedral soar into the blue in a sensational flourish of Baroque, covered everywhere with balls, bells, stars, crosses, and weathercocks, speckled with green lichens and snapdragons in the crevices, and exuding a delightful air of cheerful satisfaction.

 The cathedral without a doubt is one of the great buildings of the world; its façade is a Baroque masterpiece, and there are even greater treasures within.
 The façade stands in front of the original Romanesque exterior, which can be seen as soon as you step inside the doors.
 Immediately before you is the Door of Glory, an astonishing doorway carved in the 12th century by Master Mateo.
 At this point, the exhausted pilgrims knew they had reached their journey’s end; gratefully they reached out and touched the central pillar, which has become quite worn away from centuries of touching.
 Master Mateo is also represented on the central pillar beneath St James, and those who pass through the Portico de la Gloria sometimes bump heads with Mateo in the hope of absorbing some of his genius!